Accessing the Devices Screen

 In this tab, you configure the device with the toggles:

-And the fields that are activated when anti tailgating is enabled: - Operating Mode: Daily or Timed - Reset Period in seconds
+Fields activated when Anti Tailgating is enabled: - Operating Mode: Daily or Timed - Reset Period in seconds

 Advanced Actions Tab